Akshaykadam66/Cloud-Computing-Project/README.md

   * **Scalability** Auto scaling of docker-containers based on the traffic/requests.
   * **High Availability** If a slave worker fails,a new slave worker is started.
 All the data is copied to the new slave. asynchronously.

+>the future enhancement of this project can include features like online-mode payment. there no
+>GUI developed for this particular project, the communication can happen through API testing tool
+>postman the requests made to the application will gracfully handled by the API in the background!